Funding Resources

 EPSCoR & IDeA (Established Program to Stimulate Competitive Research) assists federal agencies “to strengthen research and education in science and engineering throughout the United States and to avoid undue concentration of such research and education.”
 Kentucky is one of the states targeted for federal research funding through EPSCoR & IDeA.
 Find out more at individual agencies' websites:

-NASA KY EPSCoR National Aeronautics and Space Administration - Check their website for open funding opportunities
+• NASA KY EPSCoR National Aeronautics and Space Administration - Check their website for current funding opportunities

 American Association of University Women (AAUW) offers various grants and fellowships up to $30,000, due in November and December

 The Kentucky Society for Natural History provides funds for students engaged in natural history and biodiversity research in Kentucky.
 Click here for application guidelines.
-Review of applications and awarding of funds will move quickly in the immediate weeks following the submission deadline.
+Review of applications and awarding of funds will move quickly in the immediate weeks following the submission deadline (probably April- check the website)

 The Eastern Kentucky University Division of Natural Areas provides funds for students to support their scholarly activities (research, all forms of art, and other non-research projects) involving EKU's Natural Areas.
 Questions? contact Dr. Stephen Richter, Associate Director, EKU Natural Areas